iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 <admon icon="book">

-Refer to [Visualizing Plots] and `dvc plots show` for more examples.
+Refer to [Visualizing Plots] and `dvc plots show` for more examples, and refer to [DVCLive] for a helper to log plots.

 [visualizing plots]: /doc/user-guide/experiment-management/visualizing-plots